 Visa Refusal Based on Length of Proposed Stay

-- I am not satisfied that you will leave Canada at the end of your stay as a permanent resident as stipulated in paragraph 179(b) of the IRPR because of your length of proposed stay in Canada
+- I am not satisfied that you will leave Canada at the end of your stay as a temporary resident as stipulated in paragraph 179(b) of the IRPR because of your length of proposed stay in Canada

 Because visitors who enter Canada can stay up to a maximum of 6 months, unless they are advised otherwise by Canada Border Services Agency when they arrive, many people believe that they should state “6 months” as their proposed length of stay on the visitor visa application.
 However, “length of proposed stay” is a very common ground for refusal.
 Asking for the maximum amount of time allowable to visitors in Canada is not usually viewed as reasonable by officers, and makes it look more likely that the applicant will not leave on time.